 From this experience, I want to help those who feel overwhelmed by their clutter, step by step declutter their homes and enjoy their space.

 I started The Organised Housewife blog in August 2010 because I wanted to share my recipes, printables, tips and ideas of how I keep my home clean and organised.
 To share the journey that I have taken in creating routines that helped me through tough times, find ideas that help make home life easier, and to help somebody like my mum to reduce their clutter so they can enjoy their home, comforts and space around them.

 Read the ideas I share via the blog posts and adapt them to suit your family.
 I am not an expert, just one mum sharing a journey of how we manage our family and home.
 But do remember, I’m not saying this is how it should be done and what works for one family may not work for another, but you could just tweak the idea slightly to adapt to suit your family.

 My hope is that through my blog you can find some inspiration and motivation to help you enjoy a clean and organised home.

-Via The Organised Housewife blog, facebook and twitter I provide readers with daily tips and ideas to keep them and their family organised.
-Ideas to create new habits like making the bed first thing in the morning, creating a routine for the kids to make mornings chaos and frustration free or suggesting areas to clean that you may forget about, such as the dust on the ceiling fans.
+Via The Organised Housewife blog, Facebook and Instagram I provide readers with daily tips and ideas to keep them and their family organised.
+Ideas to create new habits like making the bed first thing in the morning, creating a routine for the kids to make mornings chaos and frustration-free or suggesting areas to clean that you may forget about, such as the dust on the ceiling fans.
 My aim is to motivate and inspire readers to enjoy the journey they are living with their family while easily keeping a tidy home.
-I have also created a cleaning checklist which will help you with your weekly cleaning routine.
+I have also created a cleaning checklist that will help you with your weekly cleaning routine.

 Join me in creating a home you will LOVE!